mautic/mautic-community-handbook/docs/pages/07.community-wide-resources/02.meetings/12.how-to-prepare-and-run-a-mautic-team-meeting/docs.rst

 When deciding on the hour of the meeting, keep in mind that the Mautic community is spread around all time zones of the globe.
-The primary way we tackle this is to use `“asynchronous” meetings </community-wide-resources/meetings/asynchronous-async-meetings>`__, where all conversation happens in Slack threads (exactly one thread per agenda item) over a period of 24 hours.
+The primary way we tackle this is to use :doc:`asynchronous meetings </community-wide-resources/meetings/asynchronous-async-meetings>`, where all conversation happens in Slack threads (exactly one thread per agenda item) over a period of 24 hours.